PATILYASHH/PATILYASHH/README.md

 # 💫 About Me :

-🔭 I’m currently working on: Learning JavaScript and contributing to various repositories to sharpen my programming skills.
+🔭 I’m working on: Learning JavaScript and contributing to various repositories to sharpen my programming skills.

-👯 I’m looking to collaborate on: Open source projects related to software development, particularly those involving JavaScript, C, C++, Python, HTML, or CSS.
+👯 I’m looking to collaborate on open-source software development projects, particularly those involving JavaScript, C, C++, Python, HTML, or CSS.

-🤝 I’m looking for help with: Advancing my understanding of complex algorithms and problem-solving techniques, as well as exploring new technologies and tools in the field of software development.
+🤝 I’m looking for help with: Advancing my understanding of complex algorithms and problem-solving techniques, as well as exploring new technologies and tools in software development.

 🌱 I’m currently learning: JavaScript and exploring new concepts and techniques to enhance my programming expertise.